 While Disney does not publicly disclose financials for individual parks, we can estimate Disneyland’s daily figures using available data and industry benchmarks.
 Our research suggests:

-- In 2022, Disneyland’s estimated daily revenue was approximately $17.21 million, with a daily income estimate of around $4.47 million.
+- In 2022, Disneyland’s estimated daily revenue was approximately $17.21 million, with daily income of approximately $4.47 million.

 - In 2023, daily revenue reached approximately $19.95 million, with a daily income of about $5.49 million.